Rhythm and Geometry: Constructivist art in Britain since 195111 April -17 July 2022

-Artists include Robert Adams, Yaacov Agam, Rana Begum, Anthony Caro, Lygia Clark, Natalie Dower, Adrian Heath, Anthony Hill, Michael Kidner, Kenneth Martin, Mary Martin, François Morellet, Victor Pasmore, Jean Spencer, Takis, Mary Webb, Victor Vasarely, Gillian Wise and Li Yuan-Chia.
+Artists include Robert Adams, Yaacov Agam, Rana Begum, Anthony Caro, Lygia Clark, Natalie Dower, Adrian Heath, Anthony Hill, Michael Kidner, Kenneth Martin, Mary Martin, François Morellet, Victor Pasmore, Jean Spencer, Takis, Mary Webb, Stephen Willats, Victor Vasarely, Gillian Wise and Li Yuan-Chia.

 Image Credit: Fritton, Mary Webb, 1971 Sainsbury Centre © Mary Webb

 Exhibition designed by Hudson Architects.
 The conservation project has been supported by Henry Moore Foundation, The Pilgrim Trust and The Gabo Trust.